-Item Description Mode Specifies the L2TP tunnel mode on the router side: L2TP server - Specify an IP address range offered by the server.
-L2TP client - Specify the IP address of the server. • L2TP client - Specify the IP address of the server.
+Item Description Mode Specifies the L2TP tunnel mode on the router side: • L2TP server - Specify an IP address range offered by the server.
+L2TP client - Specify the IP address of the server.
 Server IP Address IP address of the server.
 Client Start IP Address IP address to start with in the address range.
 The range is offered by the server to the clients.
 Client End IP Address The last IP address in the address range.
 The range is offered by the server to the clients.
 Local IP Address IP address of the local side of the tunnel.
 Remote IP Address IP address of the remote side of the tunnel.
 Remote Subnet Address of the network behind the remote side of the tunnel.
 Remote Subnet Mask The mask of the network behind the remote side of the tunnel.
 Username Username for the L2TP tunnel login.
 Password Password for the L2TP tunnel login.

-Table 46: L2TP Tunnel Configuration
+Table 45: L2TP Tunnel Configuration

-Figure 47: L2TP Tunnel Configuration
+Figure 45: L2TP Tunnel Configuration

-4.16.1 Example of the L2TP Tunnel Configuration
+4.14.1 Example of the L2TP Tunnel Configuration

-Figure 48: Topology of L2TP Tunnel Configuration Example
+Figure 46: Topology of L2TP Tunnel Configuration Example